 ...

-The snippet above demonstrates how to integrate and execute the smoke_test
+This snippet demonstrates how to integrate and execute the smoke_test

 script into an existing CI/CD pipeline.
-Adding this new run block to the pipeline will now ensure that every pipeline build will test the application on a live GKE cluster and provide a validation that the application passed all test cases.
+Adding this new run block ensures that every pipeline build will test the application on a live GKE cluster and provide a validation that the application passed all test cases.
 You can be confident that the specific release will perform nominally when deployed to the tested target environment which in this case, is a Google Kubernetes cluster.

 Wrapping up

-In summary, I’ve discussed and demonstrated the advantages of leveraging smoke tests and infrastructure as code within CI/CD pipelines to test builds in their target deployment environments.
-Testing an application in its target environment provides valuable insight into how it will behave when it’s deployed to that same target environment.
-Smoke testing implemented in CI/CD pipelines adds another layer of confidence in application builds.
+In summary, I’ve discussed and demonstrated the advantages of using smoke tests and Infrastructure as Code in CI/CD pipelines to test builds in their target deployment environments.
+Testing an application in its target environment provides valuable insight into how it will behave when it’s deployed.
+Integrating smoke testing into CI/CD pipelines adds another layer of confidence in application builds.

 If you have any questions, comments, or feedback please feel free to ping me on Twitter @punkdata.